decant09/reiki/README.md

             <img src="media/readme/web_images/logout_success.png">
         </details>
 - Products
-    - Products are displayed pages based on the categories of Courses, Sessions, Clothes and accessories.
+    - Products are displayed on pages based on the categories of Courses, Sessions, Clothes and Accessories.
 Each product can be clicked on to take the user to the product detail page where the user can add product quantities to the cart.
         <details>
             <summary>Products</summary>
             <img src="media/readme/web_images/products.png">